-- Communication and interaction
+- Communication and interaction.

-- Cognition and Learning
+- Cognition and Learning.

-- Behavioural emotional and social development
+- Behavioural emotional and social development.

 - Sensory or physical conditions

-- Social, emotional and mental health

 Special Educational Provision is that which is additional to or different from that which is made generally for most children in school.
 Assessment is an ongoing core process throughout the school.
 It is a check that each child is making adequate progress against the national expectations set for each year group from EYFS through to Year 6.

 If a child is not making the expected progress, then we identify a need and determine the reasons why.